SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 In this section, you will configure a pipeline for shipping diagnostic logs from Azure Monitor to an Event Hub.

-1. To set up the Azure Event Hubs source in Sumo Logic portal, refer to our [Azure Event Hubs documentation](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
+1. To set up the Azure Event Hubs source in Sumo Logic, refer to [Azure Event Hubs Source for Logs](/docs/send-data/collect-from-other-data-sources/azure-monitoring/ms-azure-event-hubs-source/).
 2. To create the Diagnostic settings in Azure portal, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-use-azure-monitor#resource-logs).
 Perform below steps for each Azure API Management service that you want to monitor.
    1. Choose `Stream to an event hub` as the destination.
    1. Select `allLogs`.